 Kochi is found in the coastal state of Kerala.
-Kerala—located along the southwest cost of India—is considered to be one of the most beautiful states in India.
-It is a region of great geographic diversity, containing almost 375 miles of enchanting beaches and coastline along the Arabian Sea.
+Kerala—located along the southwest coast of India—is considered to be one of the most beautiful states in India.
+It is a region of great geographic diversity, containing almost 375 miles of enchanting beaches and coastline along the Arabian Sea, also known as the Malabar Coast.

-The Feast this year will be held at the Cherai Beach Resort on Vypin Island in Kochi.
-The resort is located near the beach and the backwaters.
+The Feast will be held at the Cherai Beach Resort on Vypin Island in Kochi.
+The resort is located near the beach and on the backwater.
 It is approximately 16 miles from the Cochin International Airport.
 The resort is ideally located for swims in the Arabian Sea, strolls along the fine sandy coastline and beautiful sunsets.
 The Feast in Kochi will be a unique experience for you and a wonderful benefit to our small group of members in India and Sri Lanka.

 You can view the facility's website at cheraibeachresorts.com.
 The rates, which include a buffet of local delights for breakfast, lunch and dinner, are very reasonable: